OpenGround: Planning-based Online Perception for Open-World 3D Visual Grounding: Introduction

 \section{Introduction}

-3D Visual Grounding (3DVG) aims to locate target objects in 3D scenes from natural language descriptions, with broad applications in AR/VR systems \cite{10553387, unal2024ways, chen2020scanrefer, ma2023examination}, vision-language navigation \cite{zhang2024vision, huang2022assister, huang2022visual} and intelligent robot environmental perception \cite{chen2023clip2scene, kong2023robo3d, liu2025aligning}.
-An effective and applicable 3DVG approach should not only understand and reason over natural language descriptions but also flexibly adapt to targets of different granularities, from coarse object categories to fine-grained parts, and generalize to diverse and previously unseen environments in the real world.
+3D Visual Grounding (3DVG) aims to locate target objects in 3D scenes from natural language queries, with broad applications in AR/VR \cite{10553387, unal2024ways, chen2020scanrefer, ma2023examination}, vision-language navigation \cite{zhang2024vision, huang2022assister, huang2022visual} and robotic perception \cite{chen2023clip2scene, kong2023robo3d, liu2025aligning}.
+A practical 3DVG approach should not only reason over natural language queries but also flexibly adapt to targets from coarse object categories to fine-grained parts, and generalize to previously unseen real world environments.